Anaya-Koirala/appendixd/readme.md

 ## Todo

-- Add support for other languages, this to heavily focused on python
+- Add support for other languages, this too focused on python

 - Minmalist and Sleek GUI